Julie Burchill: Personal life

 Burchill married Tony Parsons (whom she met at NME) in 1979 at the age of 20.
 She left Parsons three years later, leaving behind a son, which was followed by years of rancour in the media, described in 2002 as "a steady stream of vitriol in both directions"; she had claimed to have persevered with the "sexual side" of their marriage "by pretending that my husband was my friend Peter York".
 Her relationships, particularly with Parsons, have featured in her work; Parsons later wrote that "It's like having a stalker.
 I don't understand her fascination with someone whom she split up with 15 years ago".

 Immediately after her relationship with Parsons, Burchill married Cosmo Landesman, the son of Fran and Jay Landesman, with whom she also had a son.
 The sons from her marriages with Parsons and Landesman lived with their fathers after the separations.
 After splitting from Landesman in 1992, she married for a third time in 2004, to Daniel Raven, around 13 years her junior, and the brother of her former lover Charlotte Raven.
 She wrote of the joys of having a "toyboy" in her Times column in 2010.
 Fellow NME journalist/author Paul Wellings wrote about their friendship in his book I'm A Journalist...Get Me Out of Here.
 She has written about her lesbian relationships, and declared that "I would never describe myself as 'heterosexual', 'straight' or anything else.
 Especially not 'bisexual' (it sounds like a sort of communal vehicle missing a mudguard).
 I like 'spontaneous' as a sexual description".
 In 2009 she said that she was only attracted to girls in their 20s, and since she was now nearly 50, "I really don't want to be an old perv.
 So best leave it".

 She has lived in Brighton and Hove since 1995 and a book on her adopted home town titled Made in Brighton (Virgin Books) was published in April 2007.
 Her house in Hove was sold (and demolished for redevelopment as high-density flats) around 2005 for £1.5 million, of which she has given away £300,000, citing Andrew Carnegie: "A man who dies rich, dies shamed."

 Burchill's second son, Jack Landesman, died by suicide in late June 2015, aged 29.
 In an article for The Sunday Times Magazine, she wrote of his inability over many years to experience pleasure and the serious mental health issues from which he suffered.

+In January 2025 Burchill announced that she may never walk again owing to a spinal abscess.